jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 *   **Names:**
     *   **Male:** Takhildin, Turlandel, Akhsunal, Lursukhil, Tamirnal, Mirlakhil
     *   **Female:** Nazhan, Ainura, Dilima, Gizhan, Zhanura, Linira
+    *   **Second names:** Wood Elves use patronymic bynames, of the form [Given Name] lim [Father].

 ### High Elves

 ![High Elf portrait](HIGHELF.png "High Elf portrait")

 *   **Physical Description:** High Elves are tall and slender, with radiant golden skin.
+*   **Lifespan:** High Elves reach adulthood at 24 years, middle age at 48 years, elderhood at 72 years, and usually die by 96 years.
+They can live up to 132 years.
 *   **Homeland:** They hail from the arid mountains of Fair Island.
 *   **Culture:** High Elven society upholds religious dogma, the arcane arts, and a hierarchy based on lineage.
 *   **Disposition:** High Elves are nostalgic for the Magellian Empire, which prioritized High Elf superiority.
 Many High Elves view the Yargyez Empire as having strayed from the original form of Agathos worship practiced in the Magellian Empire.